-- No residential development shall commence on the lands that currently accommodate the existing GAA playing pitches, off Oldcourt Road, until such time as a site for replacement playing pitches have been provided on the Plan Lands.
+- No residential development shall commence on the lands that accommodate the GAA playing pitches off the Oldcourt Road, until such time as a site for replacement playing pitches have been provided on the Plan Lands.
 The 'Objective B' zoned lands to the south-east (between Gunny Hill and Oldcourt Lane) are designated under this LAP for such a facility, which should be shared with the adjacent designated school site.
-Playing facilities on these lands shall exclude floodlighting and include for the protection and augmentation of hedgerows.
-(Objective SSP14) - A primary school site of at least 1.8 hectares shall also be reserved on the 'Objective B' zoned lands located within the Plan Lands between Gunny Hill and Oldcourt Lane.
-(Objective SSP15) - Playing pitches and any open green spaces developed as part of the primary school site shall link with and integrate with the open space and sustainable urban drainage network detailed under the Green Infrastructure Strategy (Section 5.3).
-(Objective SSP16) - Surface water on the primary school site shall be intercepted by on-site SUDS features (i.e. green roofs, rainwater harvesters, soakaways and porous grass paviors for parking) and any run-off shall be discharged to the SUDS network envisaged for the Plan Lands.
-(Objective SSP17) - Pedestrian and cyclist access to any primary school development shall link with the pedestrian and cycle network detailed under the Accessibility & Movement Strategy (Section 5.2) (Objective SSP18) - The triangular field and its hedgerow boundaries located at the south-west corner of the planned Gunny Hill playing pitches shall be retained as a buffer between the Oldcourt Lane and the planned sports pitches and school as a biodiversity feature.
-(Objective SSP19)
+Floodlighting may be permissible subject to submission of Bat Surveys, retention and augmentation of hedgerows and provision of specialist lighting limits any impacts on bat species.
+Mitigating measures shall be sufficiently demonstrated and detailed at planning application stage.
+(Objective SSP14) - A primary school and/or post primary school site of at least 1.8 hectares shall also be reserved on the 'Objective B' zoned lands located within the Plan Lands between Gunny Hill and Oldcourt Lane.
+Further to a Material Alteration of the Local Area Plan, the site has been increased by 1.2 acres to allow for two primary schools at this location.
+(Objective SSP15) - Playing pitches and any open green spaces developed as part of the primary school site and/or post-primary school site shall link with and integrate with the open space and sustainable urban drainage network detailed under the Green Infrastructure Strategy (Section 5.3).
+(Objective SSP16) - Surface water on the primary school site and/or post-primary school site shall be intercepted by on-site SUDS features (i.e. green roofs, rainwater harvesters, soakaways and porous grass paviors for parking) and any run-off shall be discharged to the SUDS network envisaged for the Plan Lands.
+(Objective SSP17) - Pedestrian and cyclist access to any primary and/or post-primary school development shall link with the pedestrian and cycle network detailed under the Accessibility & Movement Strategy (Section 5.2).
+Vehicular access shall be designed to include safe queuing and drop-off facilities.
+(Objective SSP18) - The triangular field and its hedgerow boundaries located at the south-west corner of the planned Gunny Hill playing pitches shall be retained as a buffer between the Oldcourt Lane and the planned sports pitches and school as a biodiversity feature.
+(Obj.
+SSP19)